 I scrubbed the counters, sanded them lightly with my Random Orbit Sander, and taped them off.
 Disclaimer: I didn’t worry too much about over-spray as I am planning on removing the plastic covers on the cabinets, tiling the backsplash and updating the floors.
 If you are do not want over-spray, you would need to do a MUCH better job than I did here.
 I would suggest using a light plastic drop cloth and painters tape to mask everything off.
 Because you do NOT want to be wiping off over-spray, see why below!

 One can of paint did a decent first coat on this section of counter, which is approx.3′ x 2′ in size.
 Here is the first important lesson that I learned.
-Although the paint went on really well on the MDF board, the counters are substantially more slippery of a surface, and I made the mistake of trying to wipe the over-spray off the wall (which as mentioned above doesn’t really matter anyway) and I accidentally dragged the cloth along the top of the back splash portion, and YIKES – big smudge.
+Although the paint went on really well on the MDF board, the counters are much more slippery surface, and I made the mistake of trying to wipe the over-spray off the wall (which as mentioned above doesn’t really matter anyway) and I accidentally dragged the cloth along the top of the back splash portion, and YIKES – big smudge.
 So, my advice is tape everything off well, spray it, and WALK AWAY.
 Do not touch until dry.
 Luckily I am planning on doing a second coat.
 I plan to make all of my mistakes in this corner of the counter, and be an expert by the time I get to the main counter area.
 Now I need to go get more paint, I only bought the one can, in case I didn’t like it.
 I will probably need about 5 more cans to do the whole counter.
 They are only $7.99, so it’s not too pricey thus far.

 Here is how it looked after just one coat of paint.